Brain tumour symptoms and diagnosis

 A CT scan usually lasts around 20 minutes and is quieter than an MRI scan.
 You lie on a table and the scanner moves around your head.
 If you need a contrast scan, then an iodine-based contrast agent will be injected.
 This shows the ‘leaky’ blood vessels in a tumour and enables the neuroradiologist to see the mass directly.

 Other tips – Warm clothing is recommended; it can be chilly in the room.
 And if you are allergic to shellfish let the radiographer know, because some contrast agents contain iodine.

 Reporting is usually done within two weeks.
 Again – this may be sooner if you have a private CT scan.

-When you hear the words “you may have a brain tumour” it can be a terrifying, isolating time, causing uncertainty.
+Hearing the words “you may have a brain tumour” it can be a terrifying, isolating time, causing uncertainty.

-This ‘What to expect if you are diagnosed with a suspected brain tumour’ leaflet will help you to cope with the fear and uncertainty.
+The ‘What to expect if you are diagnosed with a suspected brain tumour’ leaflet will help you to cope with the fear and uncertainty.
 It explains what you can expect to happen next, so you can feel more informed and more in control after your scans.
 We’ve also included some top tips from those that have been through the same experience.